Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: Experimental Details

 \subsection{Environments}

-\textbf{Spread.} This environment~\citep{lowe2017multi} has $2$ agents, $2$ landmarks.
-Each agents are globally rewarded based on how far the closest agent is to each landmark (sum of the minimum distances).
-Locally, the agents are penalized if they collide with other agents ($-1$ for each collision). \\ \textbf{Multi-Walker.} In this environment~\citep{terry2020pettingzoo}, bipedal robots attempt to carry a package as far right as possible.
+\textbf{Spread.} This environment~\citepSM{lowe2017multi} has $2$ agents, $2$ landmarks.
+Each agent is globally rewarded based on how far the closest agent is to each landmark (sum of the minimum distances).
+Locally, the agents are penalized if they collide with other agents ($-1$ for each collision). \\ \textbf{Multi-Walker.} In this environment~\citepSM{terry2020pettingzoo}, bipedal robots attempt to carry a package as far right as possible.
 A package is placed on top of $3$ bipedal robots.
-A positive reward is awarded to each walker, which is the change in the package distance. \\ \textbf{Rover-Tower.} This environment~\citep{iqbal2019actor} involves $8$ agents, $4$ of which are ``rovers" and another $4$ which are ``towers".
-At each episode, rovers and towers are randomly paired.
-The pair is negative rewarded by the distance of the rover to its goal.
-The rovers are unable to see in their surroundings and must rely on communication from the towers which can send one of $5$ discrete messages. \\ \textbf{Pursuit.} $30$ blue evaders and 8 red pursuer agents are placed in a grid with an obstacle.
-The evaders move randomly, and the pursuers are controlled~\citep{terry2020pettingzoo}.
-Every time the pursuers fully surround an evader each of the surrounding agents receives a reward of $5$ and the evader is removed from the environment.
+A positive reward is awarded to each walker, which is the change in the package distance. \\ \textbf{Rover-Tower.} This environment~\citepSM{iqbal2019actor} involves $8$ agents, $4$ of which are ``rovers" and another $4$ which are ``towers".
+In each episode, rovers and towers are randomly paired.
+The pair is negatively rewarded by the distance of the rover to its goal.
+The rovers are unable to see in their surroundings and must rely on communication from the towers, sending one of $5$ discrete messages. \\ \textbf{Pursuit.} $30$ blue evaders and $8$ red pursuer agents are placed in a grid with an obstacle.
+The evaders move randomly, and the pursuers are controlled~\citepSM{terry2020pettingzoo}.
+Every time the pursuers surround an evader, each of the surrounding agents receives a reward of $5$, and the evader is removed from the environment.
 Pursuers also receive a reward of $0.01$ every time they touch an evader.